AstraZeneca COVID-19 vaccine trial Brazil volunteer dies, trial to continue

 AstraZeneca shares fell 1.8%.

-Brazil's federal government has plans to purchase the UK vaccine and produce it at FioCruz in Rio de Janeiro, while a competing vaccine from China's Sinovac Biotech Ltd SVA.O is being tested by Sao Paulo state's research center Butantan Institute.
+Brazil’s federal government has plans to purchase the UK vaccine and produce it at biomedical research center FioCruz in Rio de Janeiro, while a competing vaccine from China’s Sinovac Biotech Ltd is being tested by Sao Paulo state’s research center Butantan Institute.

+Brazil’s President Jair Bolsonaro said on Wednesday the federal government will not buy the Sinovac vaccine.

-Brazil has the second deadliest outbreak of the coronavirus, with more than 154,000 killed by COVID-19, following the United States.
+Brazil has the second deadliest outbreak of the coronavirus, after the United States, with more than 154,000 killed.
 It has the third largest number of cases, with more than 5.2 million infected, after the United States and India.

-Reporting by Eduardo Simoes in Sao Paulo and Ludwig Burger in Frankfurt; additional reporting by Ricardo Brito in Brasilia and Alistair Smout in London; writing by Jake Spring; editing by Christian Plumb, Richard Chang and Jonathan Oatis
+Reporting by Eduardo Simoes in Sao Paulo and Ludwig Burger in Frankfurt; additional reporting by Ricardo Brito and Anthony Boadle in Brasilia and Alistair Smout in London; writing by Jake Spring; editing by Jonathan Oatis and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.